w3c/wai-quick-start/source/advocating.html.erb.md

 People with disabilities are often unaware of accessibility features, so that they are being infrequently demanded.
 Involving them in awareness-raising campaigns and discussion is equally important to ensure backing and a societal contract. @@@

+People with disabilities will help build understanding of the barriers faced and what accommodations can help in removing them.
+Stories of how people with disabilities use the web can also help develop understanding of the principles of and need for web accessibility.
+Use these stories as cases studies when building awareness and seeking backing.

 {::nomarkdown}
 <%= learn_more %>
 {:/}